 I am sure you have seen that big number that stares right at you as soon as you pull up your address on Zillow.
-That’s your homes Zillow Zestimate.
-So many people take that number as gospel and it’s a really confusing thing to see once you get to the bottom of things.
+What’s your home’s Zillow Zestimate?
+So many people take that number as gospel, and it’s a really confusing thing to see once you get to the bottom of things.

 The simple answer is a Zestimate is your home value estimate.
 Zillow’s website says the following,

 ”The Zestimate® home valuation model is Zillow’s estimate of a home’s market value.
 The Zestimate incorporates public and user-submitted data, taking into account home facts, location &market conditions.